wk-j/vscode-cake-runner/README.md

 ## Usage

-- Open any file in Visual Studio Code (enable `workbench.action.terminal.runSelectedText`).
+- Open any file in Visual Studio Code
 - Click **Cake** icon in Status Bar or <kbd>ALT</kbd> + <kbd>CMD</kbd> + <kbd>T</kbd>
 - Select task name in Quick Pick Dialog.
 - See output in Terminal.

-## Note

-- You can install Cake bootstrap with [official extension](https://marketplace.visualstudio.com/items?itemName=cake-build.cake-vscode).